Table of Contents

 Definition: What is Histology?

-Histology (Greek: histos = tissue and logos = teaching) is the study of tissue and belongs to the field of microscopic anatomy.
+Histology (Greek: histos = tissue and logos = teaching) is the study of tissues.
+It belongs to the field of microscopic anatomy.
 It deals with the arrangement and structure of cells and their organization as a cellular unit in various tissue types.

-Histology lectures and a microscopy course are offered in the first and second semester of preclinical studies.
-This is especially relevant for the following clinical phase, as it equips one with the skills for future diagnosis from tissue samples.
+Histology curriculum and a microscopy course are offered in the 1st and 2nd semesters of preclinical studies, which are especially relevant for the subsequent clinical phase, as they provide the requisite diagnostic skills based on tissue studies.

-For orientation purposes, In order to not get lost in the section, it is advisable to always return to the lowest magnification and zoom in on the parts of interest once again.
-However, for success in the histology course, you need to not only recognize the section; you also need to have the background theoretical knowledge at hand.
+For orientation purposes, it is advisable to always return to the lowest magnification and repeatedly zoom in on the parts of interest.
+However, for a successful histology lesson, in addition to the identification of the tissue specimen, thorough background knowledge is essential.

 1. Epithelial tissue

-Epithelium represents a group of cells that line various organs. there are three principal shapes :
+Epithelium represents a group of cells that line various organs.
+The 3 principal shapes include:

-In addition to the systematic structure, it is important for every doctor to know the distribution and function of all epithelial types in order to apply basic knowledge to the understanding of pathology.
+In addition to the systematic structure, the distribution and function of all epithelial types are essential for the understanding of pathology.

 2. Bone tissue

-Bone is also a tissue and can be sliced into a section.
-How is bone structured?
-Which cells are within bone?
-And how many bones does man really have?
-For physicians, it is important to understand the structure and the structure of a bone as well as the different bones in the human body.
+Bone is also tissue and can be sliced into different sections.
+For physicians, it is important to understand the structure and function of a bone as well as the different bones in the human body.

 3. Muscle tissue

-Muscles decisively define the body; its function is extremely important.
-Movement is the result of alternating contraction and relaxation (relaxation) of muscles, which account for about 30–40% of total body weight.
-Muscles are primarily engaged in the conversion of chemical energy into mechanical energy, in order to perform work, is the primary function of the muscle.
+Muscles define the body; therefore, it is vital to understand muscle function.
+Movement is the result of alternating contraction and relaxation of muscles, which account for approx. 30–40% of the total body weight.
+Muscles are primarily engaged in the conversion of chemical energy into mechanical energy to perform work.

-The muscles of the body can be classified into 3 different histological types:
+Histologically, the muscles of the body can be classified into 3 different types: